smokeballdev/api-docs/docs/documentation/Creating-a-Matter.md

 Right now, the API supports the following contact types

 - Person
-- GroupOfPeople – 2 or more ‘Person’s
+- GroupOfPeople – 2 or more ‘Person’s on the same Contact
 - Company

 ![New Contact](/assets/images/newcontact.png)

 #### API - Creating a Contact

-To create a contact you can make the following request, which would create a person called ‘Test Contact’.
+To create a contact you can make the following request which would create a person called ‘Test Contact’.

 ```json http
 {